 If your current Tier 4 sponsor is the University of Warwick, you should ask your academic department to complete the Written Confirmation up to 3 months prior to your current course end date.

 Yes.
 Students making their Tier 4 (General) student visa applications from outside of the UK are exempt from the 'Academic Progression' requirement.
-This means if you do not meet the 'Academic Progression' requirement for whatever reason, as long as you have confirmed (either by using the online CAS request form or by email) that you will make your Tier 4 (General) student visa application from outside of the UK, your CAS will be assigned on the basis that you are 'exempt' from this requirement.
-Your CAS will specify that it is only valid when you make a Tier 4 application from outside of the UK.
+This means if you do not meet the 'Academic Progression' requirement for whatever reason, as long as you have confirmed (either by using the online CAS request form or by email) that you will make your Tier 4 (General) student visa application from outside of the UK, your CAS will be assigned on the basis that you are 'exempt' from evidencing academic progression.
+Your CAS will specify that it is only valid for use in a Tier 4 application made outside of the UK.
 If you use this CAS to apply for a Tier 4 visa within the UK, it will not attract the 30 points required and you are likely to receive a visa refusal.

 The University will usually apply the exemption automatically as long as you have confirmed that you will make your visa application outside of the UK, however, if your circumstance is complex and the University has reasons to believe that you are at high risk of a visa refusal based on 'credibility', then you may be contacted for further clarification and may be required to attend an interview (telephone or in person).